JohnTheCreek/GeoMorphVCM/README.md

  ## Data exploration/cleaning

  Luckily, the UniMorph dataset is a fantastically organised dataset.
-The only adjustments I needed to make were to filter for verbs, since it contains multiple parts of speech and fix a scriptual error.
-Rows XXXX-XXXX contain the latin character *-a* which I replaced with the Georgian *-ა* to ensure smooth processing.
+The only adjustments I needed to make were to filter for verbs, since it contains multiple parts of speech and fix a script related error.
+Rows 7602 − 8624 contain the latin character *-a* which I replaced with the Georgian *-ა* to ensure smooth processing.

  ## Preprocessing